Unsinkable Style: Who Makes the Best N1, Peacoat, and Duffel?

 Allevol “Pat” Navy Duffel

-Allevol’s duffel is also available in Olive.
+Allevol’s duffel is also available in Grey, White, and Olive.

 Real McCoy’s Mouton Duffel